Stepstones and pitfalls of a successful leader

 Manager’s responsibility as a role model

 The personal responsibility, on how to regulate your stress level e.g. by following a self-care routine and balancing your work-life and private life, will be observed closely by your employees.
 You are the role model, who either includes stress regulating exercises, regular breaks and a healthy lifestyle or burns out.
-Also, Mika states that setting clear boundaries and showing respect for the time of your co-workers will reflect on how people work with each other.
+Also, setting clear boundaries and showing respect for the time of your co-workers will reflect on how people work with each other.

 This requires creativity, compassion, and constant personal growth to use the trickle-down-effect for strengthening the team, creating opportunities to learn, increasing motivation, and improving communication.
 A leader has the unique opportunity to create their own team culture.